|Vision & Mission Statement

 ABOUT THE INTERNATIONAL CANCER CONTROL PARTNERSHIP (ICCP)

 The long-term outcome that the ICCP is working towards is that all countries have and are implementing a quality cancer control plan, which is linked to a country’s non-communicable disease (NCD) control efforts.
-The ICCP believes that prioritizing cancer is critical to reaching the voluntary goal within the Global Monitoring Framework on NCDs and the WHO Global NCDs Action Plan 2013-2020: a 25% reduction in premature mortality from non-communicable diseases (cancer, cardiovascular diseases, diabetes, and chronic respiratory diseases) by 2025.
+The ICCP believes that prioritizing cancer is critical to reaching the NCD goal within Global Monitoring Framework on NCDs, the WHO Global Action Plan on NCDs and the UN Sustainable Development Goals.

 The development of an effective population-based NCCP should address the social determinants of health, prevention, early detection, diagnosis, treatment, rehabilitation, palliative care and survivorship at all health system and societal levels (home, community and specialist care settings).